asrcpq/eyhv/README.md

 * High speed and high fault tolerance(of player performance)

-* Minimalism design(game mechanism and design style)
+* Minimalist design(game mechanism and design style)

 * Randomly generated and reproducible(by u64 seed) enemies